-Affordable Housing programs support 436 income based apartments in Hamburg where households pay rent based on how much they earn.
+Rental assistance programs support 436 low-income homes in Hamburg where households pay rent based on how much they earn.

 Public Housing Agencies operate federally assisted affordable housing programs at local levels on behalf of HUD.
 Notably, housing agencies are responsible for managing Section 8 Housing Choice Voucher, Public Housing, and Project-Based Voucher waiting lists within their jurisdiction.

 |Buffalo Municipal Housing Authority||Section 8 Housing Choice Voucher (HCV); Public Housing|

 |Rental Assistance Corporation of Buffalo||Section 8 Housing Choice Voucher (HCV)|